 More tips at Endive and Escarole Seed Starting Tips.

-Planting and spacing.
-Sow seeds ¼ inch deep and 1 to 2 inches apart.
-Thin successful seedlings from 6 to 12 inches apart.
-Space rows 18 to 24 inches apart.
-Thinning is important; crowded plant may bolt and go to seed.
+Sow seeds ¼ inch deep and 1 to 2 inches (2.5-5cm) apart.
+Thin successful seedlings from 6 to 12 inches (15-30cm) apart.
+Space rows 18 to 24 inches (45-61cm) apart.
+Thinning is important; crowded plants may bolt and go to seed.

-Blanching.
-Endive and escarole are commonly blanched to remove some of their bitter flavor.
+Endive and escarole are commonly blanched to remove some of their bitter flavors.
 Blanching covers the heart of the plant depriving leaves of sunlight and slowing the production of chlorophyll which causes the bitter flavor.
-Blanch endive and escarole 2 to 3 weeks before harvest when outer leaves are 4 to 5 inches tall.
+Blanch endive and escarole 2 to 3 weeks before harvest when outer leaves are 4 to 5 inches (10-12cm) tall.
 Here are three ways to blanch endive and escarole: (1) Pull the outer leaves together and hold them in place with a tied string or rubber band; be sure leaves are not wet before pulling them together or they may rot; (2) lay a board on supports over the center of the row and the center of the plants; (3) place a flowerpot over each plant.
 Plants will be blanched in two to three weeks.

-Diseases.
-Endive has no serious disease problems.
+Endive and escarole have no serious disease problems.

 More tips at How to Harvest and Store Endive and Escarole.

-Storing and preserving.
 Endive and escarole will keep in the refrigerator for up to 2 weeks.
 You can freeze, can, or dry endive and escarole.

 Common name.
 Endive, escarole